- home

 Baker's Tips

-- These brownies will keep in an airtight container in the fridge, for up to 5 days.
-Serve at room temperature.
+- This custard will keep covered in the fridge for up to 2 days.
+Stand at room temperature for 30 minutes before serving.

 CLICK HERE for more Bakeproof recipes.